saleguas/deskOrg/README.md

 #### 2. Then run the dcmd.exe or dcmd.py file from the shell with the directory immediately following and any switches.
 ![alt text](https://github.com/saleguas/desktoporganizer/blob/master/images/go.gif)

-Then you should have all your files nice and tidy.
+Its as simple as that!
+All your files will be organized nice and tidy.

 If you don't like the outcome, you can reverse it by adding the -x switch or --extract.
 It moves all files up to the current folder.
 BE CAREFUL USING IT!
 ```diff